James Hardie Siding Review: Is it Worth it?

 Essentially, we were told that if we painted the siding, we’d have to just keep re-painting it every 5 years, at about $15,000 a paint job, because the paint will just keep peeling off.

 So, we started to seriously consider an option we’d always thought would be the long-term solution: fiber cement siding.
-Fiber cement is common alternative to cedar-shake siding (which is what we currently have) because it’s more durable and less-maintenance.
+Fiber cement is common alternative to cedar-shake siding (which is what we previously had) because it’s more durable and less-maintenance.
 You basically install it once and you shouldn’t have to do any painting or upkeep for 30+ years.
 But, instead of paying to paint the house every 5 years, you just pay a lot more upfront for fiber cement siding (I’ll get to the $$ details in a minute).

 Now, as confident as I am that we made the right choice with fiber cement siding, there are still some drawbacks.